stopiccot/OpenSubdiv/documentation/glevallimit.rst

 DESCRIPTION
 ===========

-``limitEval`` is a stand-alone application that showcases the limit surface Eval module.
+``glEvalLimit`` is a stand-alone application that showcases the limit surface Eval module.
 On the given shape, random samples are generated in local u,v space.
 Vertex, varying and face-varying data is then computed on the surface limit and displayed as colors.
 Multiple controls are available to experiment with the algorithms.